Marie-Anne Barbel

-Marie-Anne Barbel (26 August 1704 – 16 November 1793) was a French-Canadian Businesswomen who lived in New France.
+Marie-Anne Barbel (26 August 1704 – 16 November 1793) was a French-Canadian businesswoman who lived in New France.
 She is notable for leading several successful business enterprises after the death of her husband, Louis Fornel.

 Early life

-Marie-Anne Barbel was born to Jacques Barbell and Marie-Anne Le Picard on August 26, 1704 at the French settlement of Quebec.
+Marie-Anne Barbel was born to Jacques Barbell and Marie-Anne Le Picard on August 26, 1704, at the French settlement of Quebec.
 Her father, Jacques, began as a garrison seargent and eventually was able to work his way into political office.
-By 1723, Jacques Barbel is the judge sénéchal of Lauson, a royal notary in Quebec, the judge bailiff of the Beaupre seigneurie, and greffier de l'Officialité Therefore, the Barbel family was well known amongst the political elite in New France.
+By 1723, Jacques Barbel is the judge sénéchal of Lauson, a royal notary in Quebec, the judge bailiff of the Beaupre seigneurie, and greffier de l'Officialité.
+The Barbel family was well known amongst the political elite in New France.

 Marriage

 Marie-Anne Barbel married Jean-Louis Fornel, son of a wealthy merchant family, in December 1723.
 Both came from very important families in New France and this was reflected in the list of guests invited at the marriage.
 Guests such as the governor le marquis de Vaudreuil and intendant Michel Bégon attended the wedding.